raspy135/Qun-mk2/README.md

 * [Firmware](./firmware): Firmware updates and instructions (see README.md).
 * [CheatSheet](./cheatsheet.pdf): A cheat sheet listing buttons, modes and sub-modes, shortcuts, and synth parameters.

 **We are looking for your feedback!
-For general impressions and feedback, please email them to info@nunomo.net, or join Discord server!**
+For general impressions and feedback, please email them to info@nunomo.net or join Nunomo's Discord server!**

 ## Overview of the QUN mk2
 Qun mk2 has a two-oscillator virtual analog, FM, granular sound engine.
 2 oscillators can be used separately.